Chapter 12 Bankruptcy

 • Co-debtors who signed paperwork with you

-• Any person liable for the debt
+• Any person liable to you for a debt

 Meeting of Creditors in Chapter 12 Bankruptcy